canton-foundation/configs/Super Validator Operational Processes/support-escalation-practice.md

 Sensitive contact details, private infrastructure details, or confidential security information should not be included in the public repository.

 ## Quarterly Escalation Practice

 Foundation Operations should coordinate a Super Validator escalation practice at least once per quarter.

+The quarterly escalation practice tests the escalation paths needed to support MainNet operations.
+It does not change existing DevNet or TestNet support expectations or create a 24/7 response requirement for those environments.

 ### Purpose

 The purpose of the escalation practice is to:

 - Trigger the internal escalation procedures at each Super Validator.